filipondios/chip8asm/README.md

 several [test files] have been created for the basic functionality of the iterpreter and the opcodes.
 In addition, we have run and passed all the tests of the [chip8-test-suite], which do a more exhaustive testing of the opcodes.
 Also, a few enhancements have been made to provide a better experience:

-- **Timing**: Raylib has been configured to aim for 200 FPS, which means that 200 instructions are executed per second, but also managing to update timers update at their correct frequency (60Hz).
+- ``Timing``: Raylib has been configured to aim for 200 FPS, which means that 200 instructions are executed per second, but also managing to update timers update at their correct frequency (60Hz).
 This is done with the intention of providing a smoother user experience.

-- **Sound**: This interpreter has sound support for programs that use the delay timer to play the CHIP-8 *beep* sound.
+- ``Sound``: This interpreter has sound support for programs that use the delay timer to play the CHIP-8 *beep* sound.
 This sound has been generated thanks to [onlinetonegenerator.com] using a 440Hz frequency and a square wave.

-## Run
+## Run CHIP-8 ROMs

 In order to run a ROM file that contains a CHIP-8 program, you need the chip8asm executable to run it.
 You can obtain it via [compiling](#compile)